-39The environment may be conducive for A and B spending more time than usual getting to know each others personalities to decide on whether to form a friendship a Rath/Hall style friendship role evaluation is likely to yield substantial differences in expectations between a set of work friends and a set of friends from school, football club or church.
+$^{^{42}}$ The environment may be conducive for A and B spending more time than usual getting to know each others personalities to decide on whether to form a friendship

-40E.g.
-Seligman, 2009 on us changing our personality only up to 20% in our lifetime post-childhood

-41An environment of competition, ambition and task over people orientation incentivises for lower levels of altruism, generosity, consideration, humility, time availability for managers, kindness and patience, all of which ceteris paribus would imply lower friendship quality, though exceptions are plenty.
+43E.g.
+Seligman, 2009 on us changing our personality only up to 20% in our lifetime post-childhood 44An environment of competition, ambition and task over people orientation incentivises for lower levels of altruism, generosity, consideration, humility, time availability for managers, kindness and patience, all of which ceteris paribus would imply lower friendship quality, though exceptions are plenty.